 The severity of the break categorizes a broken jaw.
 If the jaw is broken but not displaced, a dentist may be able to realign the jaw with wiring and rubber bands.
 A fractured jaw that is replaced requires specialized treatment.

 Hollander Dental Associates, located in Carlsbad, CA, is equipped with the best dentists and modern technologies that enable the best dental care facilities for patients.
-Call us at (760) 434-2526 and schedule an appointment with the dentist to know more about dental treatments.
+Call us at (760) 434-2526 and schedule an appointment with the dentist in Carlsbad, CA to know more about dental treatments.

 1273 Las Flores Dr,